Busting Myths about Administrators - Fleximize

 Alternatively an IP can become involved at your request.
 This can be either as an individual or a business, if you are struggling to pay your debts and have various creditors chasing you for payment.
 An IP can assist you in entering an Individual Voluntary Arrangement (as an individual) or a Creditors Voluntary Arrangement (in terms of a business).

 These two vehicles work in a similar way and allow an IP to consolidate the debt, outline the assets and assist you in the drafting of a repayment proposal to be sent to your creditors.
-It is to be noted whilst an IVA or a CVA can be put forward, it has to be agreed to be at least 75% of the creditors.
+It is to be noted that whilst an IVA or a CVA can be put forward, at least 75% of the creditors have to agree to it.
 If this does not happen the arrangement will fail.

 Get advice from an insolvency practitioner